ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(10)
 wend
 ```
-Algorithm of this script is similar to one, which is used in the `TimeSpanProtection.au3` and `ActionSequenceProtection.au3` scripts.
+The algorithm of this script is similar to one, which is used in the `TimeSpanProtection.au3` and `ActionSequenceProtection.au3` scripts.
 We use the `InitKeyHooks` function to install the `_KeyHandler` hook procedure.
 This procedure captures all low-level keyboard input events.
 This is an algorithm to install the procedure:

 1. Register a `_KeyHandler` user function as a callback by the [`DllCallbackRegister`](https://www.autoitscript.com/autoit3/docs/functions/DllCallbackRegister.htm) AutoIt function.
 This operation allows you to pass `_KeyHandler` to other WinAPI functions.
-2. Get handle of the current module by the [`GetModuleHandle`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683199%28v=vs.85%29.aspx) WinAPI function.
+2. Get the handle of the current module by the [`GetModuleHandle`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683199%28v=vs.85%29.aspx) WinAPI function.
 3. Install the `_KeyHandler` function into a hook chain by the `SetWindowsHookEx` WinAPI function.
-We should pass to this function the handle of module where the `_KeyHandler` is defined.
+We should pass to this function the handle of the module where the `_KeyHandler` is defined.

 There is an algorithm to check the `LLKHF_INJECTED` flag in the `_KeyHandler` function.
 These are steps of this algorithm:

 1. Check a value of the `nCode` parameter.
 In case the value is less than zero, the captured keyboard event is passed to the next hook in the chain without any processing.
 Both `wParam` and `lParam` parameters do not contain actual information about the keyboard event in this case.
 2. Create the `KBDLLHOOKSTRUCT` structure from the `lParam` input parameter by the `DllStructCreate` function.
 3. Get the `flags` field of the `KBDLLHOOKSTRUCT` structure by `DllStructGetData` function.
 4. Check if the `LLKHF_INJECTED` flag is present.
-Captured keyboard event is simulated by a clicker bot if there is the flag.
+A captured keyboard event is simulated by a clicker bot if there is the flag.

-You can launch the `KeyboardCheckProtection.au3` script, Notepad application and the `SimpleBot.au3` script to test this protection approach.
+You can launch the `KeyboardCheckProtection.au3` script, Notepad application, and the `SimpleBot.au3` script to test this protection approach.
 When the bot simulates the first key, you see the "Clicker bot detected!" message.

 There are several ways to avoid this kind of protection systems.
-All of them focus on simulation keyboard events at level that is lower than WinAPI.
-These are list of these ways:
+All of them focus on simulation keyboard events at a level that is lower than WinAPI.
+These are the list of these ways:

 1. [**Virtual machine**](https://en.wikipedia.org/wiki/Virtual_machine) (VM) trick.
 2. Use a keyboard driver instead of WinAPI functions to simulate keyboard events.
-[InpOut32](http://www.highrez.co.uk/downloads/inpout32/) project is an example of this kind of drivers.
+The [InpOut32](http://www.highrez.co.uk/downloads/inpout32/) project is an example of this kind of drivers.
 3. [Emulate keyboard and mouse devices](../ExtraTechniques/input-device-emulation.md).

 We can use VM to avoid protection systems, which check the `LLKHF_INJECTED` flag.
 VM has [**virtual device drivers**](https://en.wikipedia.org/wiki/Device_driver#Virtual_device_drivers).
 These drivers solve two tasks: emulate hardware devices and provide access to real hardware.
 All events from emulated or real hardware are passed via virtual device drivers.
-This means that Windows OS inside the VM cannot distinguish source of hardware events.
+This means that Windows OS inside the VM cannot distinguish the source of hardware events.
 If you keypress in the VM window, this action is legal in point of view OS in VM.
 If bot keypress in this window, this action is still legal in point of view OS.
 This happens because virtual device drivers process both these events in the same way.

 This is an algorithm of VM trick: